BrunoReboul/ram-config-template/README.md

 Several options:

+- Query BigQuery views from the console as a smoke test
-- Use DataStudio template
+- Use [Data Studio template](https://datastudio.google.com/reporting/467c7ff1-7220-4de9-a0fe-536bdad7aee1) and follow the README instructions embeeded in the report template
 - Use your own dashboarding tool (need BigQuery connector)
-- Query BigQuery views from the console
-- Integrate compliance result directly in your applications
+- Integrate compliance result directly in your applications using BigQuery APIs